-Should I update to iOS 11?
-Read on this guide to get the pros and cons of iOS 11, and then make the final decision about whether you should upgrade to iOS 11 on your iPhone/iPad/iPod touch.
+Should I update to iOS 11/11.1?
+Read on this guide to get the pros and cons, and then make the final decision about whether you should upgrade to iOS 11/11.1 on your iPhone/iPad/iPod touch.

-Apple has announced iOS 11 to the public on WWDC in June, and the final official version will be released alongside new iPhone in the fall. iOS 11 is the successor to iOS 10 for now.
-Comparing to iOS 10, iOS 11 brings users plenty of awesome new features and improvements to iOS devices, such as improved person-to-person payments in Apple Pay, merged Lock screen and Notification Center, customizable Control Center, Do Not Disturb Driving mode, etc.
+Apple has announced iOS 11 beta to the public on WWDC in June, the final official version has been released alongside new iPhone in the fall.
+And iOS 11.1 has just been announced. iOS 11 and iOS 11.1 are the successor to iOS 10 for now.
+Comparing to iOS 10, iOS 11 and iOS 11.1 bring users plenty of awesome new features and improvements to iOS devices, such as improved person-to-person payments in Apple Pay, merged Lock screen and Notification Center, customizable Control Center, Do Not Disturb Driving mode, etc.

-With those wonderful new features, you might be really eager to update iOS 11 on your device to get more surprises.
-However, it is worth mentioning that iOS 11 still existing various bugs and potential problems to be aware of.
-In this article, we have collected some major pros and cons of iOS 11 to help you weigh whether you should or should not update iOS 11 on your iPhone/iPad/iPod touch.
+With those wonderful new features, you might be really eager to update iOS 11/11.1 on your device to get more surprises.
+However, it is worth mentioning that both iOS 11 and iOS 11.1 still existing various bugs and potential problems to be aware of.
+In this article, we have collected some major pros and cons of iOS 11 and iOS 11.1 to help you weigh whether you should or should not update iOS 11/11.1 on your iPhone/iPad/iPod.

-The new update – iOS 11 is comes along with plenty of fascinating features and enhancements.
+The new update – iOS 11 and iOS 11.1 come along with plenty of fascinating features and enhancements.
 Here we will present you the most surprising 4 features that you’ll appreciate on your iOS device (new iPhone included).

 Person-to-Person Payments in Apple Pay